madrum/psModuleTemplate/README.md

   * Private dir for private functinos, variables
   * Tests dir for Pester tests
     * Tests for individual functions will be in same dir as function's PS1 file
+  * Do *NOT* create *.psd1 file, as that interferes with the method used to dot source
 * Implements Pester tests for individual functions
 * Implements Pester tests for all functions
 * Implements PSScriptAnalyzer via Pester test